Quick CV Dropoff

-Saturday 27th October is National Mentoring Day, launched to recognise and celebrate the benefits of mentoring.
+Each year on the 27th October National Mentoring Day is celebrated.
+This was launched to recognize and celebrate the benefits of mentoring.
 Although it may seem like a one-sided relationship, mentoring is actually extremely beneficial to both the mentee and the mentor.

 A mentor should be able to give you unbiased critique and fair advice, to help you improve your performance at work.
 They will also give you a different point of view on the challenges of your role, uninfluenced by office politics or set ways of working.
 A good mentor should constantly spur you on to improve and move out of your comfort zone into new ways of working.